mozilla-fxa/typesafe-node-firestore/README.md

 A library of typescript interfaces that extend existing firestore classes, adding type safety and a better autocomplete experience.

+This library is for use with `@google-cloud/firestore`, while the library its based on is intended for the browser-based Javascript
+Firestore library.

 Based on [typesafe-firestore](https://github.com/chaseholdren/typesafe-firestore).

 ## Installation